ben-ryder/ben-ryder/README.md

 - ❤️ I'm a lover of open source software, looking to start contributing back more.

 #### 🌱 I'm currently exploring...
-- [Local-first](https://www.inkandswitch.com/local-first/) web applications in my [Athena](https://github.com/ben-ryder/athena) and [Localful](https://github.com/ben-ryder/localful) projects.
+- Local-first web applications in my [Headbase](https://github.com/headbase-app/headbase) project.
-- Design systems in my component library and design system [Jigsaw](https://github.com/ben-ryder/jigsaw).
+- Design systems and UX/UI design in my component library and design system [Jigsaw](https://github.com/ben-ryder/jigsaw).

 <!--
 **ben-ryder/ben-ryder** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.